aburrell/apexpy/docs/installation.rst

     pip install apexpy

-This assumes that the same version of libgfortran is installed in the same location as when the pip wheel was built (in the event that a wheel is available).
-If not, you may have trouble importing apexpy.
 In the event that you run into issues, you can get around this problem by using ``pip`` [1]_::

     pip install --global-option='build_ext' apexpy